Evaluating voting systems and the criteria we judge them by

 A truly simple voting system will be user friendly to both the voters, and the elections officials, and will instill confidence by yielding results that make sense.
 STAR Voting is precinct summable, unlike IRV, and produces clear and transparent results.
 After an election we can know what percentage preferred the winner over the other finalist, and we have the overall scores and average scores to compare the other candidates.
 IRV’s lack of precinct summabilty means that the system doesn’t scale well and could be more vulnerable to fraud and talking with elected officials this is the major reason many withhold their support.

 Widespread bias in the election reform advocacy world

-It is of course natural for individuals and organizations to prefer the metrics which they excel at.
+It is of course natural for individuals and organizations to prefer the metrics at which they excel.
 Having an opinion on voting systems is generally unavoidable, especially once we have dug into the issue and done our homework.
 Our priorities differ and there are legitimate reasons to prefer various reforms over others.